 "MsoNormal" style="text-align:justify">This comprehensive and timely book on the European energy

-transition has been written by Europe’s leading energy experts, and provides
+transition has been written by Europe’s leading energy experts.
+It not only provides

-guidance for the incoming policy makers at a European level.
-It reflects on the
+guidance for the incoming policy makers at a European level, but is fast becoming thé reference book on this important topic.
+It also reflects on the

 latest policy developments, such as the Clean Energy for All Europeans package and the outcomes of the UN Climate Conference COP 24.